Probing the quantum metric of 3D topological insulators: Discussion

 \section{Discussion}

-Our work reveals that the spin-momentum-locked surface states of 3D topological insulators are endowed with a nonzero quantum metric that can be detected via measurements of the nonlinear magnetoresistance.
-While this nonlinear response was uniquely attributed to semiclassical effects in previous studies \cite{He2018a,He2019,Fu2022}, our measurements disclose an hitherto unforeseen contribution of geometric origin.
-As spin-momentum locking is a common feature of topological surface states, a nonzero quantum metric is expected on general grounds in all 3D topological insulators.
+Our work reveals that the spin-momentum-locked surface states of 3D topological insulators are endowed with a nonzero quantum metric that can be detected via measurements of the nonlinear magnetoresistance and can be controlled with gate voltages.
+While this nonlinear response was uniquely attributed to semiclassical effects in previous studies \cite{He2018a,He2019,Fu2022}, our measurements disclose a hitherto unforeseen contribution of geometric origin.
+As spin-momentum locking is a common feature of topological surface states, a nonzero quantum metric is expected on general grounds in all n-type and p-type 3D topological insulators.
 The nonlinear magnetoresistance driven by the quantum metric thus adds to the transport toolbox a new probe of topological surface states and their spin polarization \cite{Bardarson2013}.

-The quantum metric of 3D topological insulators may enable new functionalities in topological devices \cite{Mera2022,Breunig2021}.
-Moreover, as this geometrical property depends on the filling of the Dirac cone, tuning the position of the Fermi level by chemical doping \cite{Ren2012}, substrate selection \cite{Rimoldi2021,Longo2023} or electric gating \cite{Steinberg2011} could facilitate harnessing the quantum metric and the effects that result from it such as, for instance, nonlinear spin currents \cite{Feng2024,Wang2025b}, photocurrents \cite{Ma2023a}, and second harmonic generation \cite{Bhalla2022}.
+The quantum metric of 3D topological insulators may also enable new functionalities in topological devices \cite{Mera2022,Breunig2021}, such as nonlinear spin currents \cite{Feng2024,Wang2025b}, photocurrents \cite{Ma2023a}, and second harmonic generation \cite{Bhalla2022}.
+Because the quantum metric depends on the position of the Fermi level, these effects could be harnessed by tuning the chemical potential by substrate selection \cite{Rimoldi2021,Longo2023}, chemical doping \cite{Ren2012}, and electrical gating, as demonstrated in our study.